 - any activity authorized by the employees' supervisor and within the employee's job description that involves driving a Principia or personal vehicle to accomplish work-related tasks

-Example: OSL or Admissions staff members, in the scope of their employment, regularly drive students and guests on the students' personal (or Principia) business in their personal car.
+Example: Student Life or Admissions staff members, in the scope of their employment, regularly drive students and guests on the students' personal (or Principia) business in their personal car.

 - Principia staff, student employees, and employee volunteers who utilize their own vehicle in the course of conducting authorized Principia business, including with student passengers, are primarily covered by their own individual automobile liability insurance for accident damages up to the limit of their coverage.

 - Such employees are secondarily covered by Principia's vehicle liability insurance policy.

 What Principia's Fleet Vehicle Insurance does not cover:

 - non-employee students driving their own vehicles on Principia business.
 It only applies to employees